Christian Langella

-Christian Langella (born 7 April 2000) is an Italian professional footballer who plays as a midfielder for club Cosenza.
+Christian Langella (born 7 April 2000) is an Italian professional footballer who plays as a midfielder for club Perugia.

 Club career

 Having been part of Pisa youth set-up, he Langella made his debuts in Serie C on the 23 December 2017 in the 2–0 win against Olbia.

 Having already been in loan with the S.S.C.
-Bari for the 2018–19 Serie D, he joined another side from that division the next season: the S.S.D.
-Palermo, where he impressed and played a central role in Palermo's ascension to Serie C.
+Bari for the 2018–19 Serie D, he joined another side from that division the next season: the Palermo, where he impressed and played a central role in Palermo's ascension to Serie C.

 On 4 September 2020, he moved on a new loan to Renate.

 On 5 August 2021, he went on a new loan to Monopoli.

 On 2 August 2022, Langella signed with Cerignola, newly promoted into Serie C.

 On 18 August 2023, Langella moved to Rimini on a two-year contract.